HSU-HPC/BERT/README.md

 2023-05-03 15:54:59 INFO::Total function execution time is  3.00484490394592  s and adjustment time is  1.84376502037048 s ( 61.36 )
 ```

 BERT uses the  `logging` library to convey live information to the user during the adjustment procedure.
-The algorithm first verifies the shape and suitability of the input dataframe (lines 1-6) before continuiing with the actual batch effect correction (lines 8-15).
+The algorithm first verifies the shape and suitability of the input dataframe (lines 1-6) before continuing with the actual batch effect correction (lines 8-15).
 BERT measure batch effects before and after the correction step by means of the average silhouette score (ASW) with respect to batch and labels (lines 7 and 16).
 The ASW Label should increase in a successful batch effect correction, whereas low values ($\leq 0$) are desireable for the ASW Batch[^4].
-Finally, BERT prints the total function execution time (including the evaluation of the quality metrics).
+Finally, BERT prints the total function execution time (including the computation time for the quality metrics).

 ## Advanced Options
 BERT offers a large number of parameters to customize the batch effect adjustment.
 The full function call, including all defaults is